Safe Storage and Disposal of Oil or Solvent-Soaked Rags

 The risk of spontaneous combustion is virtually eliminated by limiting the oxygen in the container.
 The oxidation process will use up the oxygen in the container stopping the reaction, thus preventing a fire.

-All solvent waste oily rags shall be kept in fire resistant covered containers until removed from worksite and disposed of daily.
+All solvent waste, oily rags, and flammable liquids shall be kept in fire resistant covered container and removed from worksite daily.

 Safety can distinguish you…Lack of safety can extinguish you!!